epaezrubio/jsonresume-theme-elegant/README.md

 * Reorganized the order of the background sections.
 * Reworked the print design. (*maximum features, no print color waste*)
 * Added continuous integration (*using Travis CI*)

+## Command Line Interface
+Added a basic command line to the theme.
+This will render the given .json file with the given file name in the same repository:

+    jali-resume SOURCE_JSON TARGET_NAME

+Additional optional flags:

+    -r: Prioritizes research content
+    -p: Generates paged adapted to static (i.e: print) media